csc-training/csc-env-eff/slides/05_batch_jobs.md

 - The order in which the queued jobs start depends on their priority and available resources
 - At CSC the priority is configured to use "fair share"
    - The _initial_ priority of a job _decreases_ if the user has recently run lots of jobs
-   - Over time (while the job queues) its priority _increases_ and eventually it will run
+   - Over time (while queueing) its priority _increases_ and eventually it will run
-   - Some partitions may have a lower priority (like _longrun_ -- use shorter if you can!)
+   - Some queues have a lower priority (like _longrun_ -- use shorter if you can!)
+- See our main documentation on [Getting started with running jobs](https://docs.csc.fi/computing/running/getting-started/) section in docs.csc.fi

 # Schema on how the batch job scheduler works
 ![](./img/slurm-sketch.svg)